TollyH/AssEmbly/Documentation/Language.md

 ### Reading and Writing

 Reading and writing from files is almost identical to how it is done from the console.
 Registers, literals, labels, and pointers can all be written, and reading must be done to a register.
 When using byte writing instructions, only the lower byte of registers and literals is considered, and only a single byte of memory is read for labels and pointers.
 An open file can be both read from and written to while it is open, though changes written to the file will not be reflected in either the current AssEmbly program or other applications until the file is closed.
-If a file already has data in it when it is written to, the new data will be **appended to the end**.
+If a file already has data in it when it is written to, the new data will start overwriting from the first byte in the file.
+Any remaining data that does not get overwritten will remain unchanged, and the size of the file will not change unless more bytes are written than were originally in the file.
+To clear a file before writing it, use the `DFL` instruction to delete the file beforehand.

 An example of writing to a file: